 • Digitally Immersive experiences (Augmented & Virtual Reality)

-• Guerilla Marketing: Guerilla Marketing is a type of experiential marketing that approaches your brand’s marketing campaign unconventionally in order to bolster sales of a brand or product.
-Event marketers have to be very cautious in employing this experiential marketing strategy in planning their events as it usually conveys a social message that can either inspire or instigate your audience.
+• Guerilla Marketing: Guerilla Marketing is a type of experiential marketing that approaches your brand’s marketing campaign unconventionally to bolster brand or product sales.
+Event marketers must be very cautious when employing this experiential marketing strategy when planning their events, as it usually conveys a social message that can inspire or instigate your audience.

-If done well, it has the potential to positively impact a large audience and turn into a positive movement.
+If done well, it can impact a large audience and become a positive movement.
 A case in point is the Lean Cuisine #weighthis marketing campaign mentioned above.

-Typically, these activations are of a certain event or marketing campaign, which is aimed at creating brand awareness and association with the audience.
-Experiential marketing is displaying the brand to the consumer in an exciting way.
-A case in point is the Misereor’s “social swipe” Billboard example mentioned above.
+Typically, these activations are part of a particular event or marketing campaign aimed at creating brand awareness and association with the audience.
+Experiential marketing involves displaying the brand to the consumer in an exciting way.
+A case in point is Misereor’s “social swipe” Billboard example mentioned above.

-• Digital Experience (Augmented or Virtual Reality): Digital experience is perhaps the most widely used type of experiential marketing strategy, as it’s seen even in the examples given above.
-Experiential marketing makes use of augmented and virtual reality to create real-life experiences and enhance attendee/customer satisfaction.
+• Digital Experience (Augmented or Virtual Reality): Digital experience is perhaps the most widely used type of experiential marketing strategy, as seen in the examples given above.
+Experiential marketing uses augmented and virtual reality to create real-life experiences and enhance attendee/customer satisfaction.

 While VR creates an entirely immersive or interactive environment, AR creates a real-life environment.
-To put it simply, VR users move around and interact in a completely fictional world, while AR users are in connection with the real world.
+However, VR users move around and interact in a wholly fictional world, while AR users are connected to the real world.

-The creative potential of AR and VR in experiential marketing is endless, which means that one can dabble with virtually limitless possibilities to make their event campaign the best.
-With the help of both, B2B marketers can pivot their efforts and deliver a fully virtual and digital experience that will leave the audience with an experience of being at the live event in person.
+The creative potential of AR and VR in experiential marketing is endless, which means one can dabble with virtually limitless possibilities to make their event campaign the best.
+With the help of both, B2B marketers can pivot their efforts and deliver an entirely virtual and digital experience that will leave the audience with an understanding of being at the live event in person.

 For instance, with the help of Web AR, B2B audiences can have hands-on experiences of visiting a virtual booth, connecting with the brand, and engaging with the varied interactive sessions from the comfort of their homes.
-With the help of augmented reality, the exhibitors or companies can effortlessly demonstrate an entire product line or technology to the attendees through a 3-D interactive experience in real space without having to physically manufacture samples.
-The immersive and interactive features of AR or VR can maximize user experience and help the B2B marketer pull off a successful event.
-Now do you understand why VR and AR marketing strategies are perhaps the most common experiential marketing examples out there for you take cues from?
+With the help of augmented reality, the exhibitors or companies can effortlessly demonstrate an entire product line or technology to the attendees through a 3-D interactive experience in real space without physically manufacturing samples.

-• Retail Installments: Retail installment is an important branch of experiential marketing.
+• Retail Installments: Retail installment is an essential branch of experiential marketing.
 Experiential retail, as it’s commonly called, is the process of creating unforgettable shopping experiences for customers.
 This is a great way to invite customers to experience the brand in person.
-Due to increasing competition between the brands, it goes without saying that brands are constantly looking for ways to stand out.
-The aforementioned Hamley’s Pop-Up Store is one of the perfect experiential marketing examples in this category.
+Due to increasing competition between the brands, brands constantly seek ways to stand out.
+Hamley’s Pop-Up Store is one of the perfect experiential marketing examples in this category.

-• Stunts: As the name suggests, a stunt is a marketing stunt, which is actually a planned event that is orchestrated to garner a lot of attention in the media and among your target audience.
-In the aforementioned Red Bull Stratos event, sending professional skydiver Felix Baumgartner into the stratosphere to set a world record for the highest parachute jump was a marketing stunt to get people talking about the brand.
+• Stunts: As the name suggests, a stunt is a marketing stunt, a planned event orchestrated to garner a lot of attention in the media and among your target audience.
+In the Red above Bull Stratos event, sending professional skydiver Felix Baumgartner into the stratosphere to set a world record for the highest parachute jump was a marketing stunt to get people talking about the brand.

 Why Experiential Events Should Be Part of Your B2B Marketing Strategy?